py4dstem/py4DSTEM/README.md

 The recommended installation for py4DSTEM uses the Anaconda python distribution.
 First, download and install Anaconda.
 Instructions can be found at www.anaconda.com/download.
-Then open a terminal and run
+Then open a terminal and run one of the following sets of commands:

+**For x86 CPUS e.g. INTEL, AMD processors**
 ```
 conda update conda
 conda create -n py4dstem python==3.8